guidosch/bikecounter/README.md

     }
 ```

 After the main loop finishes the device goes into a deepSleep mode.
-From there the PIR sensor or the rtc timer can wake up the device and trigger the main loop again.
+From there the PIR sensor or the rtc timer can wake it back up and trigger the main loop again.

 ### Data package